 The wedding idea in the song is reinforced by the "Wedding scandal" headline in the paper the unknown man holds.

-One could infer that the wedding scandal comments on the psychological situation of the parents and the lodger, the mother pointed out, via the comparison of her with the waitress at the pub, as wearing clothing more appropriate in their society for a far younger individual.
+One could infer that the wedding scandal comments on the psychological situation of the parents and the lodger, the younger man treating Alex's mother in an intimate manner.

 In The Shining a light house is shown as Dick Hallorann watches the news just prior his shining Jack's confrontation with the woman in the bathroom of Room 237, which takes a horrifying turn when she becomes the animated, decaying corpse of an elderly woman.